-We were also tickled to meet someone else we grew up listening to.
+We were also tickled to meet someone else we listened to in our youth.
 Another one of Paul’s pals… media broadcast pioneer Bill Gordon.
 He knew Les Paul and Mary Ford going way back in the day.
 Google Bill.
 His billboard name Bill “Smoochie” Gordon.

-Gigs at the grill had Dennis opening for some interesting acts and audiences members, too, (thinking of Don King, George Steinbrenner, Billy Martin and Woody Herman, to name just a few.)
-But, two acts come to mind just now: Jazzman Glen Covington and renowned organist Bill “Honky Tonk” Doggett.
-Not only did Dennis get to open for them he often times would be invited to play piano right with them.
+Gigs at the grill had Dennis opening for some interesting acts and audiences members, too.
+I’m thinking of Don King, George Steinbrenner, Billy Martin and Woody Herman, to name just a few.
+But, two acts come to mind just now… Jazzman Glen Covington and renowned organist Bill “Honky Tonk” Doggett.
+Not only did Dennis get to open for them he often times would be invited to play piano right along with them.
+Priceless.

 They were gracious always sharing their gigs and their fellowships, too.
 So when singer/ guitarist Gordon was looking for a musical director, Dick Posner suggested he use Dennis.
 He did.
 The rest is history.
 Chameleon Chandler joined Bill on stage and on the air.
 Most times it was live.
 But, it was always fun.
 Bill was such an ad libber.
 As his musical director, Dennis just strapped on his seatbelt and took “a ride on the wild side”, to paraphrase a song title.